Managing Partner & COO

 What has been the most memorable moment of your career so far?

-Apart from my first year at the Vision Fund?!
-I had a front-row seat to the financial crisis of 2008.
-I was at UBS, and I was working with the CEO and COO focused on strategy, and how we were going to navigate the crisis.
+As one of the early team members at the Vision Fund, there have been too many memorable moments to choose!
+In my previous role at UBS, I had a front-row seat to the financial crisis of 2008.
+I was working with the CEO on strategy, and how we were going to navigate the crisis.
 I helped create the first ‘bad bank’ for legacy assets and got heavily involved in redefining the business mix post-crisis.
 It was an extremely challenging time, but I learned so much.

 I’m so fascinated by the kind of work our founders are doing, and I think that if we play our role right, we can be a critical amplifying force.